 • Higher risk factor

 • Significant risk of recurrence with a severe injury

-• Chances of an injury are 2.5 times higher in age below 25
+• Chances of an injury are 2.5 times higher in ages below 25

 • Knee injury like ACL reconstruction

-A deficit in hamstring strength is persistent after an injury and increases risks of recurrence
+A deficit in hamstring strength is persistent after an injury and increases the risk of recurrence